Yanyanxmucs/Homepage/README.md

 I worked at Nokia Japan R&D center as a research engineer (2009-2010) in the Imaging Software Team led by Jiunn Bay, and [Panasonic Singapore Lab](http://www.prdcsg.panasonic.com.sg/) as a project leader (2011) in the Media Processing Group led by Shengmei Shen.
 I have  published more than 80 papers in the international journals and conferences including the IEEE T-PAMI, IJCV, IEEE T-IP, IEEE T-MM, IEEE T-AC, IEEE T-CYB, IEEE T-ITS, PR, ICCV, ECCV, ACM MM, AAAI, etc.

+I am an IEEE member.
+I serve as a young associate editor in Journal of image and Graphics (JIG, 中国图象图形学报 in Chinese) and a reviewer for several international conference, including CVPR 2021, ECCV 2020, AAAI 2021, AAAI 2020, PRCV 2020, ICCV 2019, etc.

 My interests focus on computer vision and pattern recognition, especially the following topics.

 - facial attribute analysis